pinskylab/NePADE/README.md

 ## Scripts & Results
+### The numbered scripts indicate the order of their usage for the demographic analysis in fastsimcoal

+• **00_Ne_genotyping_results.R** script for calculating coverage statistics

 • **01_keepfirstsnponly.R**: Reads in full vcf and writes a new vcf containing only the first SNP on a contig